ben-x9/react-tooling/README.md

-# reactive-elm
+# hyper-reactive
-React with the Elm Architecture
+A starter kit for React